Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What substantive requirements (if any) apply to the recognition and enforcement of foreign judgments?
 Are enforcing courts in your jurisdiction permitted to review the foreign judgment on the merits?

-Again, it is worth noting that where the provisions of an international treaty or EU regulation concerning a foreign judgment apply, such provisions supersede those of the Code of Civil Procedure.
+Notably, where the provisions of an international treaty or EU regulation concerning a foreign judgment apply, such provisions supersede those of the Code of Civil Procedure.
 Therefore, the procedure will be governed by those instruments.

 The substantive requirements that apply to the recognition of foreign judgments in Greece are set out in Articles 323, 780 and 905 of the Code of Civil Procedure.
 Specifically, and subject to other legal instruments, a foreign civil court judgment rendered under contentious proceedings has force and res judicata effect in Greece, without need for any other procedure, provided that: